-The Board of Directors of the Company is duly constituted with proper balance of Executive Directors, Non-Executive Directors, and Independent Directors, subject to our explanation provided in point No. 2, in the above mentioned table.
+The Board of Directors of the Company is duly constituted with proper balance of Executive Directors, Non-Executive Directors and Independent Directors, subject to our explanation provided in point number (a) as mentioned above.
 The changes in the composition of the Board of Directors that took place during the period under review were carried out in compliance with the provisions of the Act.